Angel Dreams

 When the light belongs to an angel, symbol, or visitation dream

+The first comparison is Angels Appearing in Dreams, not a generic tour of dream meanings.
 The closest comparison themes for this page usually sit beside angels appearing in dreams and visitation dreams, because those neighboring themes change whether the dream is being read as figure, atmosphere, warning, practice, or ordinary aftereffect.

-Light & Halos in Dreams comparison lanes
+Light & Halos in Dreams comparisons

 Nearby themeBest forHow it changes the reading